QC Bootcamps

 • Course Code: ACSKL or search “Bootcamp”

-A free preparatory EAS bootcamp, providing attendees with an opportunity to receive comprehensive support to successfully achieve EAS examination success.
+Free preparatory EAS workshop, providing attendees with an opportunity to receive comprehensive support to successfully achieve EAS examination success.

-The bootcamp highlights the critical EAS modalities and content areas, including but not limited to: Diverse School Populations, English Language Learners, Students with Disabilities and Other Special Needs, and Home-School Relationships, with a particular focus on understanding the test item prompts.
+The workshop will the highlight the critical EAS modalities and content areas, including but not limited to: Diverse School Populations, English Language Learners.
+Students with Disabilities and Other Special Needs, and Home-School Relationships, with a particular focus on understanding the test item prompts.

-Extensive engagement with practice test items provided, coupled with constructive analysis and feedback.
+Extensive engagement with practice test items will be provided, coupled with constructive analysis and feedback.

 • Instructor: Michael Perrone